Wright & Brown

 In 2013, Publicis won the contract for Kaspersky Lab’s lifecycle marketing content.
 I was part of the pitch team and then became the account lead.

 Working closely with Kaspersky’s global marketing director, we created an entirely new portfolio of customer experience (CX) content.
-Our goal was to cut the clutter, write snappier copy, and focus in every case on a single conversion event.
+Our goal was to cut the clutter, write snappier copy, and increase conversion rates.

 [Read more…]